Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 We don’t need more information – or more doctors – to solve this problem

-It’s tempting to think that we can solve this problem simply by better educating people about the changes they need to make.
-But it is now well-established that knowledge is not enough to support lasting behavior change.
-If it was, we wouldn’t have divorced marriage counselors, crazy shrinks, or doctors that smoke cigarettes!
+It’s tempting to think that we can solve this problem simply by better educating people about the health changes they need to make.
+But it is now well established that knowledge is not enough to support lasting behavioral changes.
+Think about it: How many health-related PSAs have you seen in your lifetime?
+This type of informational briefing is not enough to better the health of the nation.
+If it was, we wouldn’t have divorced marriage counselors, crazy shrinks or doctors that smoke cigarettes!

 Most people know that eating poorly, not exercising, not getting enough sleep and engaging in other unhealthy lifestyle habits is not good for them.
-Yet they continue these behaviors anyway, or they chase quick fixes that don’t last for more than a few weeks.
+Yet they continue these behaviors anyway, or they chase quick fixes that don’t last for more than a few weeks, such as briefly following intense New Year’s resolutions surrounding crash diets and extreme exercise regimes.

 What about doctors?
 Shouldn’t they be the ones to lead this change?
 We simply don’t have enough of them to address the problem.
 The most recent statistics suggest that we’ll have a shortage of 52,000 primary care physicians by the year 2025.